skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpvalue
+* Version 1.07	15.05.2022: Handling of larger inputs and nomata-option should work now as intended.
+Previously, not all possible combinations of large inputs and nomata-option have been supported correctly.
 *Version 1.06  13.02.2022:
 	* Fixed a bug when variables as input with only one null-hypothesis is used, but only a few observations exist. ///
 	* Fixed a bug which prevented one of the examples from the help file to run.